-- a member of the Civil Service pension scheme, and - have at least 2 years' qualifying service, and - are over your minimum scheme pension age, (50 if you were in the scheme since before 6 April 2006, 55 if you joined after)
+- a member of the Civil Service pension scheme, and - · have at least two years' qualifying service, and - are over your minimum scheme pension age, (50 if you joined the scheme before 6 April 2006, 55 if you joined after)

 you can take your pension early.
 Normally, if you take your pension before your scheme pension age, we will reduce it because you will be receiving it over a longer period.
-However, you can use your compensation payment towards the cost of buying out this reduction.
+However, you can put your compensation payment towards the cost of buying out this reduction.

 If you choose to do this, your compensation payment may not be enough to meet the full cost of buying out the reduction to your pension for the current period of service.

-If this is the case your employer will top up the payment to buy out any remaining reduction.
-(The employer top up will apply to pension for current service only; in other words, on the service on which your compensation payment is based.)
+If this is the case, your employer will top up the payment to buy out any remaining reduction.
+The employer top up will apply to pension for current service only (on the service on which your compensation payment is based).

-If the compensation payment is more than the cost of the buy out, we will pay you the remainder of the payment at the time you leave.
+If the compensation payment is more than the cost of the buyout, you will be paid the remainder of the payment at the time you leave.

 If you have any service that does not count towards your compensation payment, you can also take the related pension benefits early on a reduced basis.
 You can buy out the reduction, although your employer will not provide any top up.
-You will have the option to do this at the time of leaving, or later at any time up to scheme pension age.
+You will have the option to do this at the time of leaving, or later at any time up to scheme pension age if you choose not to take your pension benefits at the time you leave.
 If you do not take these benefits at the time you leave, they will be preserved for payment at your scheme pension age.
+Please note that:

-Please note that if you have a minimum scheme pension age of 50, you leave on voluntary redundancy before age 55, and opt to take your pension, current tax rules mean that you must also take any pension based on service that does not count towards your compensation payment at the same time.
+- if you have a minimum scheme pension age of 50, and - you leave on voluntary redundancy before age 55, and - opt to take your pension current tax rules mean that you must also take any pension based on service that does not count towards your compensation payment at the same time as you take your main benefits.

-If this is reduced for early payment, your pension must be more than what is known as Guaranteed Minimum Pension.
-If it is not, your Pension Service Centre will advise you.
+If your pension is reduced for early payment, it must be more than what is known as Guaranteed Minimum Pension.
+If it is not, the Scheme Administrator will advise you.

 Can I take my pension and get my compensation paid as cash payment?

 If you are over your minimum scheme pension age (see above), you can take your pension, reduced for early payment, and receive your compensation as a cash payment.
 Alternatively, you can buy out the reduction using your own money (rather than your compensation payment).
-If using your own money you must pay it in the form of a cheque (made payable to 'GBS RE CO Civil Superannuation') to your Pension Service Centre before your leaving date.
-Your pension will not be paid until the cheque is cleared.
 If you want to do this you must buy out the full reduction on all your service.